fardes1/etch-a-sketch/README.md

-# I'll be making a Etch-a-Sketch
+I'll make an Etch-a-Sketch-like thing.